The Marketing Communications process

 The University Marketing team are busy with a number of key projects and unfortunately capacity within the team means that we may not be able to meet the normal timeframes for certain requests.
 Please keep this in mind when submitting your request and if your request is urgent, please contact the relevant area Director.

-Marketing Analytics, Platforms & Compliance – Sarah Moffat
+Marketing Analytics, Digital and Engagement – Sarah Moffat

 Important points to note

 - All time frames to be confirmed between University Marketing and Area upon commencement of approved brief.